Atoms for Peace (band): 2013: Amok

 After the tour, Atoms for Peace spent three days jamming and recording in Los Angeles.
 Yorke and Godrich edited and arranged the recordings over two years, combining it with Yorke's electronic music.
 This became the band's debut album, Amok, released on February 25, 2013, through XL Recordings.
 It received mainly positive reviews, with critics likening it to Yorke's solo work.

 Amok was followed by a tour of Europe, the US and Japan.
-The tour included performances Yorke's 2009 single "FeelingPulledApartByHorses".
-In 2013, Yorke wrote that determining whether new songs were for Radiohead or Atoms for Peace was a "grey area" and depended on which musicians he is sampling.
+The tour included performances of Yorke's 2009 single "FeelingPulledApartByHorses".
+Atoms for Peace partnered with a British startup, Soundhalo, to sell recordings of the performances.
+Godrich said he saw Soundhalo as an alternative to low-quality audience recordings on YouTube.

+That July, Yorke and Godrich removed Atoms for Peace and Yorke's solo music from the streaming service Spotify.
+Yorke called it "the last gasp of the old industry", accusing it of only benefiting major labels with large back catalogues, and encouraged artists to build "direct connections" with audiences instead.
+Atoms for Peace were readded to Spotify in December 2017.

 Later activity

-In 2015, Yorke and Flea performed "Atoms for Peace" on the French television show Le Grand Journal and performed "Default" at the Paris United Nations Climate Change Conference.
-In 2018, Atoms for Peace reunited without Refosco to perform the song "Atoms for Peace" at a solo Thom Yorke show in Los Angeles.
-Flea provided trumpet for Yorke's song "Daily Battles" for the 2019 film Motherless Brooklyn, and Waronker contributed drums to one song on Yorke's album Anima (2019).
+In 2015, Yorke and Flea performed "Atoms for Peace" on the French television show Le Grand Journal and performed "Default" at the United Nations Climate Change Conference in Paris.
+In 2018, Atoms for Peace reunited without Refosco to perform "Atoms for Peace" at a Yorke show in Los Angeles.
+Flea provided trumpet for Yorke's song "Daily Battles" for the 2019 film Motherless Brooklyn, and Waronker contributed drums to a song on Yorke's 2019 album Anima.
 Waronker and Refosco formed a new group, Jomoro, and released their debut album, Blue Marble Sky, on 4 June 2021.